Shreesha-Nallur/Nion-Orchestration-Engine/README.md

 ## Setup

 Requires Python 3.8+.
 No external dependencies.
+Cloning the repository's main branch should have the files as shown below inside the Nion-Orchestration-Engine folder.

 **Path of the files**
 ```